 Conventional loans often require higher credit scores and down payments but offer greater flexibility and potential cost savings over time.
 They are best suited for borrowers with stable finances who can afford larger down payments and seek a broader selection of property types.

-Alpine Mortgage provides conventional loans in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Florida.
+Alpine Mortgage provides conventional loans in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Texas.
 Call us today at (800) 876-5626 to speak with one of our conventional mortgage loan specialists or click here to have one of our conventional home loan specialists contact you.

 A higher credit score can lead to better interest rates and loan terms.
 While the minimum required score for a conventional loan is usually 620, scores above 740 are likely to secure the most favorable rates.